LitE-SNN: Designing Lightweight and Efficient Spiking Neural Network through Spatial-Temporal Compressive Network Search and Joint Optimization: Method

 where $b_w$ is the bit-width of the network weights.
 During search, the $b_w$ is a weighted average of candidate bit-width and can be calculated as

 where $q^j$ denotes the $j$-th bitwidth candidate.
-The third term $Loss_{COMP}$ assesses the computational cost, which is affected not only by the number of synaptic operations (SynOps) but also by the operational precision \cite{cai2020rethinking}.
+The third term $Loss_{COMP}$ assesses the computational cost, which is affected not only by the SynOps but also by the operational precision \cite{cai2020rethinking}.
 Therefore, we define this term as bit-SynOps, reflecting the computational complexity of the model.
 The corresponding equation is:

 The joint optimization comprises two steps for each iteration.
 First, we conduct the first forward pass and update the weights, which constitute the foundational components of the network.
 Then, a second forward pass is conducted using the updated weights and we simultaneously update $\beta$ and $mask$ within our CompConv, as well as the $\psi$ and architecture parameters $\alpha$.
 Both two steps apply the loss function in Equation (\ref{equ:loss}).
 Our joint optimization ensures cohesive and efficient optimization, avoiding local optimal and suboptimal global solutions resulting from multiple single-objective optimizations \cite{wang2020apq}.